Mailboxes

 • Maximum message size (bytes): specify maximum allowed size of incoming emails.
 Emails exceeding this size will be rejected without being evaluated against any routes.

-If you need to connect to mailbox provided by OAuth2 provider (e.g., GMail, Office365), but MailWebhook does not support this provider natively, you can try following workarounds:
+If you need to connect a mailbox provided by an OAuth2-based email service that MailWebhook does not yet support natively, you can use one of the following workarounds:

 1. Individual user.
 As an individual user you have following options: